Exothermic process

 In thermodynamics, an exothermic process (from Ancient Greek έξω 'outward' and θερμικός 'thermal') is a thermodynamic process or reaction that releases energy from the system to its surroundings, usually in the form of heat, but also in a form of light (e.g. a spark, flame, or flash), electricity (e.g. a battery), or sound (e.g. explosion heard when burning hydrogen).
 The term exothermic was first coined by 19th-century French chemist Marcellin Berthelot.

-The opposite of an exothermic process is an endothermic process, one that absorbs energy usually in the form of heat.
+The opposite of an exothermic process is an endothermic process, one that absorbs energy, usually in the form of heat.
 The concept is frequently applied in the physical sciences to chemical reactions where chemical bond energy is converted to thermal energy (heat).

 Two types of chemical reactions

 Exothermic and endothermic describe two types of chemical reactions or systems found in nature, as follows:

 Exothermic

-After an exothermic reaction, more energy has been released to the surroundings than was absorbed to initiate and maintain the reaction.
-An example would be the burning of a candle, wherein the sum of calories produced by combustion (found by looking at radiant heating of the surroundings and visible light produced, including the increase in temperature of the fuel (wax) itself, which is converted to hot CO2 and water vapor) exceeds the number of calories absorbed initially in lighting the flame and in the flame maintaining itself (some energy is reabsorbed and used in melting, then vaporizing the wax, etc. but is far outstripped by the energy released when in CO2 and H2O are produced).
+An exothermic reaction occurs when heat is released to the surroundings.
+According to the IUPAC, an exothermic reaction is "a reaction for which the overall standard enthalpy change ΔH⚬ is negative".
+Some examples of exothermic process are fuel combustion, condensation and nuclear fission, which is used in nuclear power plants to release large amounts of energy.